ACM-Research/coding-challenge-2022-fall/README.md

 - Use [cluster analysis](https://en.wikipedia.org/wiki/Cluster_analysis) to group the cars into categories.
 - How do people's taste in cars differ between states?
 - Train a machine learning model to predict some aspect of a car based on other information from its listing.

+However, we strongly encourage you to come up with your own problem to solve!

 You can use any programming language, framework, or library you want, but we recommend [creating a notebook in Kaggle](https://www.kaggle.com/docs/notebooks) and using Python.
 This will run in your browser, interlaces code with documentation, allows you to import the CarsForSale dataset easily by pressing the "Add data" button, and gives you access to Python's high-quality, high-level libraries for working with data.
 [Learn more about data science in Python.](https://www.w3schools.com/datascience/ds_python.asp)